This post may contain affiliate links. Please see our disclosure policy.

 Now, this post is talking about cleaning screens on your porch, so if your porch doesn’t have screens, this post probably won’t interest you.

-In which case, do check out some of my other posts, such as cleaning the upholstery on your outdoor couches or dusting down furniture with this dusting spray!
+In which case, do check out some of my other posts, such as cleaning the upholstery on your outdoor couches or dusting down furniture with this homemade dusting spray!

 But I do know the pain of having dirty screens and also not being sure how to clean porch screens, whether there’s a specific type of cleaner needed or what.